rijesha/mavlink-interface/README.md

 This interface allows for multithreaded message writing to the interface.

 Also included is a position controller class.
-This is a really simple class that can be used to send both `att_pos_mocap` and `set_position_target_local_ned` messages to fully control the desired and current position of the UAV.
+This is a really simple class that can be used to send both `vision_position_estimate` and `set_position_target_local_ned` messages to fully control the desired and current position of the UAV.

 ## Setting Up Repo